christiankimbi/Overtime/README.md

 - XIcons from Font Awesome
 - X Update the styles for forms

+## TODOS:

+- Integrate validation for phone attribute in User:
+- No spaces or dashes
+- Exactly 10 characters have to be a number

 This README would normally document whatever steps are necessary to get the application up and running.